Distributions on symmetric cones II: Beta-Riesz distribution

-It is imminent the important role played by Wishart and beta distributions type I and II in the context of multivariate statistics.
-In particular, the relationship between these two distributions to obtain the beta distribution in terms of the distribution of two Wishart matrices. \citet{fk:94}, and subsequently \citet{hlz:05}, propose a beta-Riesz distribution, which contains as a special case to the beta distribution obtained in terms of the distribution Wishart, which shall be named beta-Wishart, all this subjects in the context of simple Euclidean Jordan algebras.
+\citet{fk:94}, and subsequently \citet{hlz:05}, propose a beta-Riesz distribution, which contains as a special case to the beta distribution obtained in terms of the distribution Wishart, which shall be named beta-Wishart, all this subjects in the context of simple Euclidean Jordan algebras.
 Such beta-Riesz distribution is obtained analogously to the beta-Wishart distribution, but starting with a Riesz distribution.
-Recently, \citet{dg:12} proposes two versions of the Riesz distribution for real normed division algebras.

 Based in these last two versions of the Riesz distributions, it is possible to obtain two versions of the beta-Riesz distributions, which by analogy with the beta-Wishart distributions are termed beta-Riesz type I. As in classical beta-Wishart distribution, in addition it is feasible to propose two version for the beta-Riesz distribution type II.
 Each of the two versions for each beta-Riesz distributions of type I and II, (both versions for each) contain as particular cases to beta-Wishart distribution type I and beta-Wishart distribution type II, respectively.